himanshu20792/moviebuddy/Readme.md

 ## Backend Development : Python

 - Exploratory Data analysis summary :
-The movie database used was from kaggle which contained 46628 movies of  which the column titles were :
+The movie database used was from Kaggle which contained 46628 movies of  which the column titles were :
 ```
 Index(['id', 'title', 'tagline', 'description', 'genres', 'keywords', 'date',
        'collection', 'runtime', 'revenue', 'budget', 'director', 'cast',